Xceptance/rest-load-test-suite/README.md

 ### API Layer Interfaces and Base Classes

-Each test case extends `RESTTestCase` which in turn utilises `AbstractTestCase`, provided by XLT.
+Each test case extends `RESTTestCase` which in turn utilizes `AbstractTestCase`, provided by XLT.
 This parent class adds some extra features to a normal XLT test case, like the `Context`, site handling and some additional information logging.

 If a test case is going to use the automated site/region/language distribution and configuration, it needs to implement the `SiteByMarketShare` interface.
 This comes with the `RESTTestCase` class per default.